Serial Wire Output¶

 SWO decoding in firmware¶

-monitor traceswo enable decode
+monitor swo enable decode

-This defaults decoding all ITM streams.
+This defaults to decoding all ITM streams.
 If your probe talks async mode, you can optionally specify a baud rate

 between the enable